 After attending WEA Jump Start during the summer, register for our free district support cohort on Teacher Academy.
 Meeting dates start the following September.
 Cohort membership is free to district teachers, as space allows.
 In return, teachers must commit, upon certification, to mentoring a new and upcoming candidate.

 Note: attending Jump Start during the summer prior to beginning certification is a requirement of all teachers who plan to participate in the district support cohort.
 Tuition is reimbursed by CPSD upon successful attendance.
 All travel and hotel expenses must be paid out-of-pocket by candidates.
 Register using the link above, and pay tuition via personal credit card.
 After attendance, submit proof of payment along with proof of attendance to Teaching and Learning for full reimbursement.

 Candidates who complete and submit their first component are eligible for a $475 conditional grant.
-To claim this grant, submit a Reimbursement Claim Form, along with receipt of payment, to Teaching and Learningafter submission of your NB portfolio in May.
+To claim this grant, submit a Reimbursement Claim Form, along with receipt of payment, to Teaching and Learning.
 In return, candidates must commit, upon certification, to mentoring future district candidates for up to two years.

 Want yet another leg-up on the process before beginning?
 Consider scoring for NBPTS to learn how the rubrics and standards are used to evaluate candidate writing and evidence.

-As of 2013-14, teachers who hold a valid certificate from NBPTS for the entire duration of the school years will receive an annual bonus of $5,090.
-Upon initial certification, teachers will receive 60% of the annual bonus, or $3,054.
+Teachers who hold a valid certificate from NBPTS for the entire duration of the current school year will receive an annual bonus of $5,296.
+Teachers who attain a valid certificate from NBPTS during the current school year will receive 60% of the annual bonus of $5,296 for a total of $3,177.60.
+Teachers in qualifying challenging schools will receive an additional bonus up to $5,000.
+WAC 392-140-973(3) provides additional guidance on eligibility criteria.
 Bonuses are distributed by August of each year.